Last Updated: May 2nd, 2022 at 4:16 pm

 Get Your FREE Case Evaluation

-If you or a loved one are suffering from an injury as the result of another party's negligence, contact the legal team at Weinstein Legal today and ask for personal injury attorney Justin Weinstein.
+If you or a loved one are suffering from an injury as the result of another party’s negligence, contact the legal team at Weinstein Legal today and ask for personal injury attorney Justin Weinstein.
 Mr. Weinstein will provide you with a FREE case evaluation, with no obligation.
-Our Law Firm handles injury cases in both Fort Lauderdale & West Palm Beach, Florida.
+Our Law Firm handles injury cases in Florida.

-During your case evaluation the team at Weinstein Legal will help determine the worth of your case, so you know what to expect in regard to compensation and settlement amount.
-When you work with Mr. Weinstein and the team at Weinstein Legal, you will have access to your injury attorney in Broward, Palm Beach, & Miami-Dade County around-the-clock.
+During your case evaluation, the team at Weinstein Legal will help determine the worth of your case, so you know what to expect in regard to compensation and settlement amount.
+When you work with Mr. Weinstein and the team at Weinstein Legal, you will have access to your injury attorney in Broward, Palm Beach, & Orange around-the-clock.
 Our phones are open 24 hours a day, 365 days a year so no call for help will ever go unanswered.

 If you are injured, do not wait to seek the help of Attorney Justin Weinstein.
 The sooner you act, the better your chances are of receiving the settlement you deserve.
 Call 954-845-0505 today.